“I do not understand how anyone can live without some

 But the real treat was just around the corner – Rawlings’ whitewashed cottage.
-She created this classic Florida Cracker style house by joining three separate buildings with breezeways, then encasing the open spaces with screen to create the perfect Florida wilderness home.
+She created this classic Florida Cracker style house by joining three separate buildings with breezeways, then encasing the open porch with screen to create the ideal Florida wilderness home.

-The front porch served as entrance, parlor, bedroom … and the ideal place to write the great American novel.
+The front porch served as entrance, parlor, bedroom, and the ideal place to catch a breeze and write the great American novel.

 Out back, a woman worked in the garden, tending vegetables and gathering flowers.
 Ducklings ran willy-nilly around assorted outbuildings, while chickens pecked at the sandy ground.

-Today the nearby creek is clogged with water plants due to the recent drought.
+Today the nearby creek is clogged with water hyacinths and duck weed.

 Marjorie Kinnan Rawlings Home, not too far from Gainesville and north of Ocala, is part of the Florida State Park system and open to the public.
 Volunteer guides give a great tour, offering insight into the author’s life.

-If you’re not familiar with Marjorie Kinnan Rawlings’ work, then you may enjoy her books The Yearling and Cross Creek … and the wonderful movies by the same titles.
+If you’re not familiar with Marjorie Kinnan Rawlings’ work, then you may enjoy her books The Yearling and Cross Creek … and the vintage movies by the same titles.

 So I’ll close with my favorite MKR quote: